cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 The majority of services above are configured through the use of environment variables.
 Just check out :ref:`envs` and you will know the drill.

 To obtain logs and information about crashes in a production setup, make sure that you have access to an external Sentry instance (e.g. by creating an account with `sentry.io`_), and set the ``SENTRY_DSN`` variable.
 Logs of level `logging.ERROR` are sent as Sentry events.
-Therefore, in order to send a Sentry even use:
+Therefore, in order to send a Sentry event use:

 .. code-block:: python